 Jackson Safety W70 BH3

-This company boasts that this helmet has the “best EN 379 ratings” in order to provide complete protection with maximum flexibility.
-It is an adjustable welding helmet, compatible with hard hats and magnification filters.
+This is an adjustable welding helmet, compatible with hard hats and magnification filters.

 Pros: The viewing port is larger than normal and this allows for great visibility.
 It is powered by a solar cell making it unnecessary to worry about replacing batteries.
 It comes with a 5 year warranty.